solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment-azurevm.md

     The deployed VM name used in deployment is libxarwttxjdevm
     ```

-2. Use RDP to remote into the freshly provisioned VM with the username `BYDtoChatGPTUser` and the password you provided earlier on.
+2. Use RDP to remote into the freshly provisioned VM with the username `BYDtoChatGPTUser` and the password provided earlier.

 3. Add the `BYDtoChatGPTUser` account to the `docker-users` local group on the VM.
 Sign out and sign back in to the VM to apply the changes.